 Monitor and Analyze Test Results

 It is always better to monitor test results in real-time.
-Real-time results help you to react to the performance-related issues quickly.
+Real-time results help you to react to performance-related issues quickly.

 Cloud-based testing is the future if you are not using it; it’s time to start taking advantage of its benefits.
 It significantly reduces cost, offers flexibility and stability.
 By going for cloud testing, organizations can acquire tools, infrastructure, and licenses at a low cost and can utilize these resources to the maximum.